igarash1/Better-SPOJ/README.md

 SPOJex
 ===========

-A chrome extension for some subtle changes in the website.
+A chrome extension for SPOJ.

 Current Features
 --------------------